 Go Exploring Dates

 - Take a local road trip.
 Avoid the roads you are familiar with and explore new places.
 Back roads to nowhere are special and can lead you to new favorite places.
 Include lunch at a local diner.

-- Check out seasonal festivals within an hour or two driving time.
+- Check out seasonal festivals within an hour or two of driving time.
 I live in Georgia and north Georgia explodes with festivals in the autumn – they take advantage of the fall colors!
-But south Georgia has more festivals in the spring, when flowers are bursting out all over.
+But south Georgia has more festivals in the spring when flowers are bursting out all over.
 It’ll be different where you live, but you’ll find festivals somewhere!
 Great food, interesting crafts and products, plus talk time in the car make this a great date.

-- Walk around and people watch at a local fair or carnival.
+- Walk around and people-watch at a local fair or carnival.
 There’s no need to spend money on rides or games necessary if money is tight.
 People-watching is enough entertainment – but do spring for your favorite carnival food.